wultra/powerauth-admin/docs/Deploying-Wildfly.md

 </jboss-deployment-structure>
 ```

+The deployment descriptor requires configuration of module `com.wultra.powerauth.admin.conf` module in `modules/system/layers/base/com/wultra/powerauth/admin/conf/main`.

 ## JBoss Module for PowerAuth Admin Configuration

-You need to configure the `com.wultra.powerauth.admin.conf` module in `modules/system/layers/base/com/wultra/powerauth/admin/conf/main`.
+Create a new module in `PATH_TO_JBOSS/modules/system/layers/base/com/wultra/powerauth/admin/conf/main`.

+The files described below should be added into this folder.

 ### Main Module Configuration

-The `module.xml` configuration adds resources from module to classpath:
+The `module.xml` configuration is used for module registration.
+It also adds resources from the module folder to classpath:
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <module xmlns="urn:jboss:module:1.3" name="com.wultra.powerauth.admin.conf">